sheasyve/sheasyve.dev/README.md

 * **Code Splitting:** Automatically extracts third-party dependencies from `node_modules` into a dedicated `vendors` chunk to improve browser caching and load times.
 * **Asset Management:** Uses `MiniCssExtractPlugin` for production CSS extraction, alongside content hashing for aggressive cache busting.

-## Installing From Zip

-* Extract the zip folder.
-* Drop the SimpleCrush.vst folder in your DAW's VST folder and re-load your plugins.

 ## Compillation

 #### Prerequisites